Colin Shields: Professional

 For the 2004–05 season Shields was split between the San Diego Gulls, Atlantic City Boardwalk Bullies and Greenville Grrrowl of the ECHL, tallying 35 points in 62 games.
 For 2005–06, Shields moved back to his native United Kingdom for a spell with the Belfast Giants of the EIHL, where he played alongside former NHL star Theoren Fleury.
 2006–07 saw a return to the ECHL, with 43 points in 57 games for the Fresno Falcons and Idaho Steelheads.
 Shields had a career year in 2007–08 for the Newcastle Vipers of the EIHL, scoring 73 points in 57 games.
 This led to a two-year contract with the Belfast Giants.
 Shields served as captain of the Giants, replacing George Awada, who was ruled out with injury.

 On 7 April 2011, it was announced that Shields had left the Giants to sign for Morzine-Avoriaz in France.

 On 22 March 2012, it was announced that Shields had signed to play the 2012–13 season for the Sheffield Steelers in the EIHL.

 Retirement and life after hockey

 He announced his retirement effective from the end of the 2018–19 season on 26 March 2019.

 In November 2021, Shields was inducted into the Ice Hockey UK Hall of Fame.

 Ahead of the 2022-23 Elite League season, Shields was announced as a new addition to the Premier Sports broadcast team - alongside Aaron Murphy, Paul Adey and Angela Taylor.

+Shields was appointed Member of the Order of the British Empire (MBE) in the 2023 Birthday Honours for services to ice hockey.